openenclave/openenclave/3rdparty/README.md

 3rdparty
 ========

-This directory contains third-party software used in OpenEnclave.
+This directory contains third-party software used in Open Enclave.
 It contains the following directories:

 - [dlmalloc](dlmalloc) - Dynamic memory allocator (used in oelibc)